 --The Honors Contract lets you work with a professor to devise a special project as a supplement to a regular course.

 --The Honors Contract form shows you the steps to take in planning with your professor.

---Proposals must be submitted to Honors by the announced deadline (Friday, November 15 for Spring semester).
+--Proposals must be submitted to Honors by the announced deadline (Monday, April 20 for Fall semester).

 --Students are eligible to earn credit by contract after successfully completing their first semester in Honors.